cheminfo/data-extractor/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-This code is intended for the extraction of spectral and physical properties used in the dertermination of chemical products from litterature.
+This code is intended for the extraction of spectral and physical properties used in the dertermination of chemical products from the literature.
+In particular it provides parsing modules for NMR,IR spectral anaylsis, elemental analysis, physical properties (boiling and melting points) and will provide (if possible) a molfile for the product, provided that the product's name is provided using IUPAC standards.

 ## Installation

 `$ npm i data-extractor`

 ## Usage
-The whole recognition and parsing processes are triggered by the extractData() method in extractData.js, that can be incorporated in any .js script located at the 'src' using an asyn function level as follows :
+The whole recognition and parsing processes are triggered by the extractData() method in extractData.js, that can be incorporated in any .js script located at the 'src' repository level using an asyn function as follows :
 ```js
 import { extractData } from 'data-extractor/src/extractData.js'